 If you have an older MacBook and are having problems with CDs getting stuck in the drive, the drive itself might not be to blame.
 In the case of one particular MacBook that I’ve worked on, it was the dust cover of the drive itself.
 It had hardened enough over time from dust and dirt to put resistance on the CDs enough to keep them from ejecting.

-Once the optical drive is removed, remove the four screws shown in the following photos, and then remove the dust cover assembly.
+Once the optical drive is removed, remove the four screws, and then remove the dust cover assembly.

 Carefully pry the dust cover assembly off.
 It will be stuck to the plastic base with adhesive, so the use of a tool is recommended.